So we were asked to make a Fun on the Farm themed wrap recipe ... where to start? So many choices of delicious, nutritious foods to include!

 A healthy and tasty lunchbox option; simple enough for children to make for themselves.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; chop using bridge/claw appropriately; use a box grater safely.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use weighing scales; cut using bridge/claw technique safely; use a vegetable peeler safely; use a box grater safely.

-Small bowls, measuring spoons, spoons, chopping board, knife, grater.
+Small bowls, measuring spoons, spoons, chopping board, knife, weighing scales, box grater.

 Gluten | Eggs | Milk